Paddle Billing

 To bill a customer, you need a transaction.
 It holds all the information about a charge you're billing for, including customer details, items, calculated tax and localized pricing, and payments.

-Paddle automatically creates transactions for subscription lifecycle events and when checkouts are opened, but you can create your own transactions using the API or Paddle web app.
+Paddle automatically creates transactions for subscription lifecycle events and when checkouts are opened, but you can create your own transactions using the API or Paddle dashboard.

 How it works